-Ongoing monthly testing for the sirens will continue to occur on the first Monday of each month at 11:00 AM.
-The testing from March through January are 30-second tests.
-The annual February test is the full three-minute activation.
-Just prior to each test, messaging is sent out through LakeCoAlerts and Nixle notifying residents in the area of the sirens of the test.
+Ongoing monthly testing for the sirens will occur on the first Monday of each month at 11:00 am.
+The testing from March through January will be 30-second tests.
+The February test each year is the full three-minute activation.
+Just prior to each test, messaging will be sent out through LakeCoAlerts and Nixle notifying residents in the area of the sirens of the test.

 In the summer of 2021, the Kelseyville Riviera Home Owners Association installed three warning sirens to provide another form of warning to their residents in the case of an emergency.
+As these are new sirens, their functionality has not been tested.
+This will be the first test of the warning sirens in the Kelseyville Riviera.
 Should there be any issues, please contact the Kelseyville Riviera Home Owners Association at firstname.lastname@example.org.

-The Lake County Sheriff’s Office encourages all residents of Lake County to sign up for LakeCoAlerts at: https://lakesheriff.com/869/LakeCoAlerts and follow both the Office of Emergency Services and the Lake County Sheriff on Facebook at http://www.facebook.com/lakecountyOES and www.facebook.com/lakesheriff.
+The Lake County Sheriff’s Office encourages all residents of Lake County to sign up for LakeCoAlerts at: http://www.lakesheriff.com/About/OES/LakeCoAlerts

 Alerts, notifications, and updates will be posted on Twitter as well; follow the Lake County Sheriff at https://twitter.com/lake_sheriff